yosrahelal/paladin/kata/internal/engine/sequencer/README.md

  - a new sequence is created

 ## Contention resolution
 The sequencing of transactions is influenced heavily by the state(s) that each transaction has been assembled to spend.
 Because the assembly of transactions happens concurrently, there are cases where 2 or more transactions are assembled to spend the same state.
 This situation of contention must be resolved as a pre-req to the sequence allocation algorithm.
-As a result of the contention resolution, exactly one of the the contenting transactions will procede into a sequence with intent to spend that state.
+As a result of the contention resolution, exactly one of the the contenting transactions will proceed into a sequence with intent to spend that state.
 All other transactions are re-assembled to spend different states.

 ## Loop avoidance
 Given that transactions can attempt to spend multiple states, there are situations possible where 2 transactions are contenting for the same 2 states.
 The content resolution algorithm is sensitive to this and avoids resolving contention of one state in favour of one transaction and resolving contention of the other state in favour of the other transaction.
-If this were to happen then neither transaction would procede into a sequence.
+If this were to happen then neither transaction would proceed into a sequence.
 Both would be re-assembled and there would be a potential for endless loop of assemble / contention resolution.
-This is a trivial example of the loop scenarios but there are also more complex, less obvious situations, involving multiple transactions, that the algrithm is designed to avoid.
+This is a trivial example of the loop scenarios but there are also more complex, less obvious situations, involving multiple transactions, that the algorithm is designed to avoid.
 We will explore these scenarios in more detail later as we enumerate the test cases that define the algorithm's functional behaviour.

 ## Deadlock avoidance
 Given that transactions can be assembled to spend states that are predicted to exist in the future, once other transactions have been confirmed on the base ledger, the algorithm is designed to avoid the situation where one transaction is assembled to spend a state that is minted by another transaction while that  other transaction is also spending a state that is assembled to be spend a state that is being minted by the first transaction.